 What About Shopify's Extra Transaction Fee?

 Shopify charges an additional 0.5–2% transaction fee when you use a third-party payment processor (not Shopify Payments).
-This fee applies regardless of which crypto gateway you use — it goes to Shopify, not CryptoGate.
+This fee applies regardless of which crypto gateway you use — it goes to Shopify, not GriffNode.
 To eliminate it, you would need Shopify Plus.
 That said, even with the Shopify fee, crypto processing is typically cheaper than card processing for most merchants.

 Frequently Asked Questions